 Indeed, probably the whole city was sick by now of hearing about insurance troubles.
 Earlier the Cook Report, which had been commissioned by the state to investigate Springfield’s fiscal crisis, had blasted the Neal Administration for its mismanagement of the insurance accounts.
 In fiscal years 1987 and 1988, the last two years in which Neal had written a budget, health insurance costs had risen by 24% and 29% concurrently.
 Yet Neal had increased spending by a mere 5% each year, underfunding the accounts to create artificial “savings” that would then free money to be spent on other things, such as Neal’s city beautification program and the other expenditures on which he would base his claim that the city was undergoing a renaissance under his leadership.
 There was money to place giant urns filled with flowers on intersection islands, but the essential spending on bedrock expenses such as police protection, school maintenance and insurance costs were ignored.
 The Cook Report had shown Neal no mercy on this score, stating:

-“The failure of the City to recognize the “true costs” in its budgets over the past five years IS INEXPLICABLE.
-Not only was the budget preparation and financial reporting WOEFULLY AT VARIANCE WITH REALITY, none of the parties to the City’s fiscal management applied a reasonableness test to the rate of growth of the expense.
-While for 1986 and 1987 the “true costs” were rising between 20% and 30% per year and the media was full of stories of the rapid increase in health care costs, the City blithely budgeted increases of only 5% . . ..” (capitals added).
+“The failure of the City to recognize the “true costs” in its budgets over the past five years is inexplicable.
+Not only was the budget preparation and financial reporting woefully at variance with reality, none of the parties to the City’s fiscal management applied a reasonableness test to the rate of growth of the expense.
+While for 1986 and 1987 the “true costs” were rising between 20% and 30% per year and the media was full of stories of the rapid increase in health care costs, the City blithely budgeted increases of only five percent.”

 So with these controversies serving more to muddy the water than clarifying anything, and political passions having risen to a fever pitch, right in the midst of that chaotic environment occurred the municipal elections of 1989.
 In that election, Mitchell J. Ogulewicz and Vincent DiMonaco were unexpectedly defeated.
 DiMonaco died on July 6, 1993 at age 72.
 In the early 1990's Massachusetts Attorney General Scott Harshbarger conducted an investigation into corruption in Springfield.
 Paul Tinsley was among those indicted and convicted.
-Personnel Director Joseph Douherty was also indicted, while Frank Keough was indicted and convicted both in the Harshbarger probe and in a successive probe conducted by the FBI in 2002 and was ultimately sent to prison.
+Personnel Director Joseph Douherty was also indicted, while Frank Keough was indicted and convicted both in the Harshbarger probe and in a successive probe conducted by the FBI in 2002.
+Keough was ultimately sent to prison.
 Charlie Kingston was indicted in the Harshbarger probe, but claimed to be dying of cancer so he never went to prison.
-Kingston is still involved in Springfield governmental affairs twenty years later, as of 2016 he is Mayor Dominic Sarno's chief political adviser.
+Kingston was still involved in Springfield governmental affairs twenty-five years later.
 Mitch Ogulewicz no longer resides in Springfield.

 For a summary of the Harshbarger corruption probe click here.